-US says airlines to refund more than $600 million to flyers
+Frontier, 5 other airlines to refund more than $600 million

 “We do not have any pending cases against other U.S. carriers.
 Our remaining cases are against foreign air carriers,” Workie said on the same call with Buttigieg.

+That did not satisfy consumer advocates, who said that the major U.S. airlines also violated rules around refunds — even if they took corrective steps more quickly.

+“Frontier was a bad player in all this, and they deserve to be fined, and we’re glad they are paying the refunds they were supposed to pay, but we are very critical of how the DOT just seems to not want to go after the biggest fish, the ones causing the most problems,” said Bill McGee of the American Economic Liberties Project, a non-partisan group that opposes concentrated industrial power.

-In 2020, United Airlines had the most refund-related complaints filed with DOT — more than 10,000.
+In 2020, United Airlines had the most refund-related complaints filed with DOT — more than 10,000 — although smaller Frontier had a higher rate of complaints.
 Air Canada, El Al and TAP Portugal were next, both over 5,000, followed by American Airlines and Frontier, both topping 4,000.

-Air Canada agreed last year to pay $4.5 million to settle similar U.S. allegations of slow refunds.
+Air Canada agreed last year to pay $4.5 million to settle similar U.S. allegations of slow refunds and was given credit of $2.5 million for refunds.
 The Transportation Department initially sought $25.5 million in that case.

-Note: This story has been updated to correct that five foreign airlines were fined, not four.